Thomas-A-Reinert/WordPress-Developer-Checklist/README.md

 #### 1. `master`

-This branch consists of the current stable branchof [Checklist Tools Website](https://github.com/AlexisDanizan/Checklist-Tools-Website).
+This branch consists of the current stable branch of [WordPress-Developer-Checklist](https://github.com/Thomas-A-Reinert/WordPress-Developer-Checklist).

 #### 2. `develop`